Hope you all are having a great holiday weekend! I wanted to kick things off this week with a quick announcement …

 - A property that has already proven its value (and this does NOT mean a screenplay — even a decent screenplay — it means a produced movie that has won industry-respected awards … or a play that has made a profit … or a humor column that’s just been syndicated around the country … or a best-selling graphic novel … or SOMETHING that says, “This product has already proven its financial worth.”
 A spec screenplay does not do that.

 (Now, granted — as I say every week, I work in television, and TV works differently than film — as do TV/film agents.
-But as Nicholas, a manager, pointed out in the comments section of the June 20th post, getting an agent’s attention is pretty much the same in TV or film … so I’m betting these paths hold true in movies as well.)
+But as Nicholas, a manager, pointed out in the comments section of the June 20th post, how to get an agent’s attention is pretty much the same in TV or film … so I’m betting these paths hold true in movies as well.)

 So… can you “write to maybe 20 agents at the same time?”
 SURE.